 Becoming a driver is fairly simple.
 You will submit a driver’s application, a copy of your driver’s license, and your driving record.
 We will then review your application, if your record is clean and you meet our driver guidelines, we will assign you an online defensive driving course that takes about an hour and a half to complete.
 Finally, you’ll agree to our policies and procedures, then be approved to drive off in your cool Vanpool van!

 To get started, follow these steps:

-1. Download and digitally complete the following forms:
+1. Complete and submit the following forms: